johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

 - **Communication and interaction in a multi-agent system devised for transport brokering** Brokering of structured messages from agents which want to realize their own goals.
 They claim for the necessity of a common language
 RQ: How should messages be generated, transmitted and represented?
 How can the content of messages be standardised?
 What principles (e.g. concepts, mechanisms and patterns) can be used?
 BAD: they claim that to understand each other standardised and well structured messages are needed.
-They use a template to comunicate in their MAS environment.
+They use a template to communicate in their MAS environment.

 ### (4)
 - **Event-Based Set-Membership Leader-Following Consensus of Networked Multi-Agent Systems Subject to Limited Communication Resources and Unknown-But-Bounded Noise**